 While David worked on his fitness with pursuits such as water-skiing, swimming and sailing, Hjördis – perhaps mindful of her bone-shattering accidents the year before – didn’t extend herself beyond reading, arranging flowers, and making interminable phone calls.

-The Nivens’ near neighbour at Cap Ferrat was Doreen Hawkins, who described Hjördis’ laid back lifestyle to Graham Lord: “Hjördis used to have a late breakfast in bed, but only when she rang the bell.
+The Nivens’ near neighbour at Cap Ferrat was Doreen Hawkins, who described Hjördis’ inert lifestyle to Graham Lord: “Hjördis used to have a late breakfast in bed, but only when she rang the bell.
 She used to say to me ‘What are you doing all that cooking for?
 You’re a fool to do it.’
 So she had a butler, a cook, an upstairs maid who did all her clothes and things, a cleaner, a washing woman, a gardener who also did the pool, and an assistant gardener.”

 Hjördis also had a nanny for Kristina, and succeeded in making her parenting sound rather hands-off: